heiglandreas/authLdap/readme.txt

 Please use the issuetracker at https://github.com/heiglandreas/authLdap/issues

 == Changelog ==
+= 2.4.0 =
+* Allow to use environment variables for LDAP-URI configuration

 = 2.3.0 =
 * Allow to not overwrite existing WordPress-Users with LDAP-Users as that can be a security issue.